bagusok/pocijs/docs.md

 note : callback will only be called when the model is modified by an input element

 ### disconnect
-You can use disconnect method for stopping Connection of 1 element
+you can use disconnect method for stopping Connection of 1 element
 ```js
 const Name = new Poci.Init(rootSelector : string, models : object);
 Name.disconnect(connectionLabel : string);